-The Herpes Zoster (HZ) is an acute viral illness characterized by a vesicular rash, with unilateral distribution, which can eventually cause severe complications, such as the post-herpetic neuralgia (PHN), the ophthalmic zoster, stroke or other neurological complications.
-In Europe, an incidence between 2.0 and 4.6 cases per 1,000 persons-year is estimated, with an increase after 50 years of age.
-Currently, the therapeutic options for HZ are only partially effective to limit the acute phase, while the management of complications is frequently complex and not satisfactory.
-The overall burden of the disease and the elevated costs associated with diagnosis and clinical and therapeutic management led to the development of a new preventive approach through the live attenuated virus vaccine.
-The vaccine now available decreases the incidence of the disease, the PHN and the burden of illness.
-Moreover the vaccine is safe, well tolerated and it seems to confer a long-term protection.
-On the basis of the clinical results and evidences provided by Health Technology Assessment, several countries introduced immunization, although with different recommendations and methods of funding.
+The erpes zoster is an acute viral illness characterized by a vesicular rash of unilateral distribution, which can eventually cause severe complications, such as post-herpetic neuralgia, ophthalmic zoster, stroke or other neurological complications.
+In Europe, an incidence of between 2.0 and 4.6 cases per 1000 person-years is estimated, with an increase after 50 years of age.
+Currently, the therapeutic options for are only partially effective in limiting the acute phase, while the management of complications is frequently complex and not satisfactory.
+The overall burden of the disease and the elevated costs associated with diagnosis and clinical and therapeutic management led to the development of a new preventive approach through a live attenuated virus vaccine.
+The vaccine now available decreases the incidence of the disease, post-herpetic neuralgia and the burden of illness.
+Moreover, the vaccine is safe and well tolerated and it seems to confer long-term protection.
+Based on the clinical results and evidence provided by the Health Technology Assessment, several countries introduced immunization although with different recommendations and methods of funding.